Ealing Junior Music School Trustees.

 Ealing Junior Music School is a registered charity run by nine Trustees, who direct the overall vision and running of EJMS.
 Operational matters are delegated to the Music Director and Administrators.
 Trustees are generally parents of current or former EJMS students.
 They are appointed based on the diverse skills and experience they bring to the Board.
 Reg. charity 1046811

 John Hudson learned the piano from age 7 and played the organ for church services from an early age.
 He went on to study music at the London College of Music in Great Marlborough Street, London, majoring on piano and organ.

 After graduating from the LCM, John successfully completed the teacher training one-year course, but ultimately decided on a change of career.
 Until his recent retirement, he worked for over forty years as a tax inspector in the Inland Revenue.

 Throughout his life, John has run church choirs in both London and his native North East.
 He currently sings tenor in two local church choirs and with the RSCM Residentiary Choir in Cathedrals across England.

-John’s three children attended EJMS and John was asked to initially fund-raise, then in 2001 to be an EJMS Trustee, subsequently becoming Chair of Trustees in 2005.
+John’s three children attended EJMS and his eldest grandson has recently commenced Musicianship lessons.
+John was asked to initially fund-raise, then in 2001 to be an EJMS Trustee, subsequently becoming Chair of Trustees in 2005.
 John directs the EJMS Adult Chorale, but most of his time is spent on EJMS finance and administration, putting to good use the financial and legal skills learned over those years as a tax inspector.
 There have been numerous challenges to EJMS’s existence over the years—both financially and with the surfeit of new and changing government legislation.
 Despite his retirement, John has continued with EJMS as he believes it is a really worthwhile organisation that offers so much to the children of Ealing.

 Gill grew up in a household of music-makers – not necessarily classical!
 Music has always been a very important part of her life, but it was as an adult that she formally learnt an instrument: first the piano and then the clarinet.